 Induced Pluripotent Stem Cell (iPSC) Culture

-To set up an induced pluripotent stem cell culture, seed 4 X 105 stem cells in Authors: In what volume of what medium?onto individual glass coverslips in each well of an extracellular matrix-coated 6-well plate [1-TXT] and place the plate in the cell culture incubator Authors: For how long?[2].
+To set up an induced pluripotent stem cell culture, seed 4 X 105 stem cells in Authors: In what volume of what medium?
+2mL of iPSC medium onto individual glass coverslips in each well of an extracellular matrix-coated 6-well plate [1-TXT] and place the plate in the cell culture incubator Authors: For how long?
+For 2-3 days[2].

 WIDE: Talent adding cells to well(s), with medium container visible in frame TEXT: See text for all medium and solution preparation details